 The proposed Edson Mainline Expansion Project will be part of the NGTL System, which is governed according to regulations outlined by the Canada Energy Regulator (CER), formally called the National Energy Board (NEB).

 As required by the NEB, NGTL filed a Project Description with the NEB on January 8, 2019.
-This Project description can be viewed on the NEB’s website here.
+This Project description can be viewed on the CER’s website here.

 NGTL filed a Section 52 application with the NEB on April 3, 2019 for approval to build, own and operate the project.
-That application can be viewed on the NEB’s website here.
+That application can be viewed on the CER's website here.
 On November 19, 2020, the CER issued a report recommending that the Governor in Council (GIC) approve the project.

 Copies of the Project Application in English can be found at the following locations: